Create a Law Firm Website With Practice Areas and Contact Forms

 Collect only what you need to route and respond:

 Add a clear note telling people not to send confidential details, plus a disclaimer that submitting the form does not create an attorney-client relationship.
-Link to near the form if you collect personal data.
+Link to /privacy-policy near the form if you collect personal data.

 Use layered protection that’s mostly invisible to real users: